jakearchibald/jakearchibald.com/static-build/posts/2021/01/function-callback-risks/index.md

 }
 ```

-You could say that TypeScript should warn if the object passed to `whatever` has properties other than `reverse`.
+You could say that APIs should warn/fail if the object passed to `whatever` has properties other than `reverse`.
 But in this example:

 ```ts
 whatever({ reverse: true });
 ```

 …we're passing an object with properties like `toString`, `constructor`, `valueOf`, `hasOwnProperty` etc etc since the object above is an instance of `Object`.
-It seems too restrictive to require that the properties are 'own' properties (that isn't how it works at runtime), but maybe TypeScript could add some allowance for properties that come with `Object`.
+It seems too restrictive to require that the properties are 'own' properties (that isn't how it currently works at runtime), but maybe we could add some allowance for properties that come with `Object`.

-I'm a fan of TypeScript, this blog is built using TypeScript, but it does not solve this problem.

 <small>

-Thanks to [my podcast husband](https://http203.libsyn.com/) [Surma](https://twitter.com/DasSurma) for proof-reading and suggestions.
+Thanks to [my podcast husband](https://http203.libsyn.com/) [Surma](https://twitter.com/DasSurma) for proof-reading and suggestions, and [Ryan Cavanaugh](https://twitter.com/SeaRyanC) for correcting me on the TypeScript stuff.

 </small>